 All runners may also have a drop bag.
 There will be two drop bag locations:

 Pacers may NOT enter the race before mile 20 under any circumstances.
-Pacers may also enter or leave the race at the Firestarter Aid Station (start/finish line) when the runner reaches the mile 41 mark (the runner's third time through that aid station.
+Pacers may also enter or leave the race at the Sugar Creek Aid Station (start/finish line) when the runner reaches the mile 41 mark (the runner's third time through that aid station.

 NOTE: Please reference the following Event Guide for full event details.
 This document will be updated as new information is made available.